j-quelly/gscp/client/README.md

 - [x] client should not throw an error in console [8/30/2017]
 - [x] token is not available in container [8/30/2017]
 - [x] app is rendering both components when hitting /dashboard [9/6/2017]
+- [x] react-router is not rendering component passed to route component [9/8/2017]